m1lhaus/e4tcl/README.md

 ## GUI

-e4tcl has rich modern GUI based on Qt framework.
+e4tcl has GUI based on Qt framework.
 It supports all Windows versions since WinXP and scales to custom DPI.

 ![e4tcl GUI](images/screen.PNG "e4tcl GUI")